 Baking soda play dough is an allergy-friendly alternative to traditional recipes.
 No childhood is complete without play dough.
 I mean really, can you imagine?
 Over the last several months, Garrett’s imagination has really been budding, so I knew I had to find a good play dough recipe.
 He loves Keep Reading

 You’ve probably heard that it’s difficutl to make butter with goat milk.
 Well, I don’t know if dificult is the right word, but goats sure don’t produce a lot of cream, so there’s no way we could make enough to cover our family’s needs.
 Still, as long as we’ve got the milk, we might as well make Keep Reading

 Or The Continuation Of The Diaper Saga.
 Either way, it’s a good way to save a lot of greenbacks.
 With a new baby on the way, I recently came to the conclusion that it was time to expand the diaper stash.
 With Garrett in the process of potty training (and doing quite well, I might add), I hope Keep Reading

 Have you ever considered making your own soap?
-If your the homemade, do-it-yourselfer, or “crafty” in the least, you probably have.
-But did you know that making your own soap can save you money.
-Who can say no to a product that’s not only cheaper, but better for your skin?!
+If you're the homemade, do-it-yourselfer, or “crafty” in the least, you probably have.
+But did you know that making your own soap can save you money?
+Who can say no to a product that’s not only cheaper but better for your skin?!
 I shied away Keep Reading

 Spring is here(yay!), and as always, I’m looking for ways to make our budget stretch a little farther.
 Food is expensive.
 Even more so if you choose organic.
 One of the best and most obvious ways to reduce that expenditure this time of year is through gardening.
 If you’re new to gardening, it can Keep Reading